nickywongdong/wombat/documentation/USER_GUIDE.md

 Selecting __Settings__ will open a preferences menu that allows you to change navigation settings.

 ## Data
-Data functionality is encapsulated within the "Data Logging", "AHRS", and "Fuel Economy Analysis" tabs.
+Data functionality is encapsulated within the "Data", "DTCS", AHRS", and "Fuel Economy Analysis" tabs.

 ### Data Logging
 This tab allows the user to manage the data logging system.